Tritlo/ghc/docs/users_guide/glasgow_exts.rst

             z :: Bool (bound at Foo.hs:3:6)
           cons :: Bool -> [Bool] (bound at Foo.hs:3:1)
           Valid substitutions include
+            z :: Bool (bound at mpt.hs:2:6)
             otherwise :: Bool
-              (imported from ‘Prelude’ at Foo.hs:1:8-10
+              (imported from ‘Prelude’ at mpt.hs:1:8-10
               (and originally defined in ‘GHC.Base’))
             False :: Bool
-              (imported from ‘Prelude’ at Foo.hs:1:8-10
+              (imported from ‘Prelude’ at mpt.hs:1:8-10
               (and originally defined in ‘GHC.Types’))
             True :: Bool
-              (imported from ‘Prelude’ at Foo.hs:1:8-10
+              (imported from ‘Prelude’ at mpt.hs:1:8-10
               (and originally defined in ‘GHC.Types’))
             maxBound :: forall a.
-Bounded a => a (imported from ‘Prelude’ at Foo.hs:1:8-10
+Bounded a => a with maxBound @Bool
+              (imported from ‘Prelude’ at mpt.hs:1:8-10
               (and originally defined in ‘GHC.Enum’))
             minBound :: forall a.
-Bounded a => a (imported from ‘Prelude’ at Foo.hs:1:8-10
+Bounded a => a with minBound @Bool
+              (imported from ‘Prelude’ at mpt.hs:1:8-10
               (and originally defined in ‘GHC.Enum’))
-            undefined :: forall (a :: TYPE r).
-GHC.Stack.Types.HasCallStack => a
-              (imported from ‘Prelude’ at Foo.hs:1:8-10
-              (and originally defined in ‘GHC.Err’))

        Foo.hs:3:26: error:
            Variable not in scope: y :: [Bool]